RobertTownley/gamehook/README.md

 ## Why Gamehook?

-- Games built with Typescript will run in most modern browsers, without installation.
+- Games built with javascript will run in most modern browsers, without installation.
 It's like being able to make Flash games again, but without horrible security issues.
+- Built in typescript
 - It's a standard React library, so you have access to all of the nice-to-haves of the react ecosystem, including hot module reloading, state management, and all of your favorite NPM libraries.
 - It's built entirely with Typescript, so all components are type-safe with editor support.
 - It's fast...ish.
 It's not going to set any records, but most modern devices can handle rendering tens of thousands of moving objects without suffering frame rate loss.